x

 Central Ohio Transit Authority — Levy to expand transit

-COTA will have a levy on the ballot that will be an $8 billion investment in transit throughout central Ohio.
-The levy is a sales tax initiative.
-If it passes, it will increase the sales tax in Columbus from 7.5% to 8%.
-Then COTA would receive 1% of that sales tax.
+Voters approved a levy that will be an $8 billion investment in transit throughout central Ohio.
+The levy is a sales tax initiative and it will increase the sales tax in Columbus from 7.5% to 8%.
+Then, COTA would receive 1% of that sales tax.
 Currently, it receives .5%.
 You can read more about the levy here.

 RELATED: In November, COTA wants to expand public transportation to more than just buses